-For sequence level analysis of homoeologous exchange, the barcode removed 10X Da-Ae Davis reads, genomic reads from Darmor-bzh, and genomic reads from Tapidor were used.
-All reads were trimmed for quality using Trimmomatic and the adapter sequences with the parameters ILLUMINACLIP:adapters.fa:2:30:10 LEADING:3 TRAILING:3 SLIDINGWINDOW:4:15 MINLEN:36 before being mapped with BWA to an in silico B. napus genome constructed by combining both the B. rapa (Istace et al. 2021)(Cheng et al. 2011)(Cheng et al. 2013)(Cheng et al. 2013) and the B. oleracea (Liu et al. 2014)(Liu et al. 2014) (Belser et al. 2018) chromosomes.
-To find possible sites of homoeologous exchange, we first filtered reads to retain those that could reliably be described as coming from e(Rousseau-Gueutin et al. 2020)ither the A or C subgenome (i.e., those with unique and trustworthy mapping locations).
-To do so, the alignment files were filtered to only contain alignments that had a MAPQ of five or greater, were properly paired, had no supplementary alignments, and were primary alignments.
-Reads from these alignments were then mapped to their source genomesfrom bedtools2 v2.29.2Samtools (Li et al. 2009)(Li et al. 2009) was then used to calculate the coverage across the genomes and the coverage of the individual potential genes previously identified. ing edit distance as a filtering parameter, alternate mapping sites which had a edit distance equal to or less than the primary alignment’s edit distance were added to the coverage calculation.
+For sequence level analysis of homoeologous exchange, the barcode removed 10X Da-Ae Davis reads were used.
+All reads were trimmed for quality using Trimmomatic and the adapter sequences with the parameters ILLUMINACLIP:adapters.fa:2:30:10 LEADING:3 TRAILING:3 SLIDINGWINDOW:4:15 MINLEN:36 before being mapped with BWA to an in silico B. napus genome constructed by combining both the B. rapa (Istace et al. 2021) and the B. oleracea (Belser et al. 2018) chromosomes.
+To find possible sites of homoeologous exchange, we first filtered the 10X Da-Ae Davis reads to retain those that could reliably be described as coming from e(Rousseau-Gueutin et al. 2020)ither the A or C subgenome (i.e., those with unique and trustworthy mapping locations).
+To do so, the alignment file was filtered to only contain alignments that had a MAPQ of five or greater, were properly paired, had no supplementary alignments, and were primary alignments.
+Reads that passed these filters were then mapped to three B. napus genomes.
+The coverageBed function from bedtools2 v2.29.2 was then used to calculate the coverage across the genomes and the coverage of the individual potential genes previously identified.
+The alternate mapping sites were also captured using the “XA” tag from the bwa output.
+Using edit distance as a filtering parameter, alternate mapping sites which had a edit distance equal to or less than the primary alignment’s edit distance were added to the coverage calculation.
 To calculate coverage across the genomes, a window size of 100 Kb with a step size of 20 Kb was used.
-The calculated coverages were standardized based on the chromosome using R (R Core Team 2013)(R Core Team 2020).
+The calculated coverages were standardized based on the chromosome using R (R Core Team 2020).
 Prior to standardization, regions that contained ≥10X mean coverage of their chromosome were removed from further analysis.
 The coverages were then plotted to identify regions across the genome with higher or lower than average coverage.
 These regions were considered potential sites of homoeologous exchange.
 The coverage of the potential homoeologous genes was also compared to the genome coverage to look for agreement between the two methods.

 Results

-To develop a high-quality, more complete assembly of B. napus we took advantage of contemporary technologies by using a combination of 10X Genomics, Pacific Biosciences, and Dovetail / Hi-C methods (Figure 4).
+To develop a high-quality assembly of B. napus we took advantage of contemporary technologies by using a combination of 10X Genomics, Pacific Biosciences, and Dovetail / Hi-C methods (Figure 4).
 The application of each is described in turn below, followed by the results of the annotation and homoeologous exchange analysis.

 Supernova assemblies

-The first assembly attempts were made using 10X Da-Ae Davis and 10X Da-Ae Novogene reads along with the default Supernova-1.1.5 pipeline and an estimated genome size of 1.12 Gb.
-Following the release of Supernova v2.0.0, the 10X Da-Ae Davis reads were reassembled.
-The new assembly had a length of 918 Mb and an N50 of 1.5 Mb.
+Following the release of Supernova v2.0.0, the Da-Ae 10X Davis reads were assembled.
+The assembly had a length of 918 Mb and an N50 of 1.5 Mb.
 Notably, the BUSCO scores of this new assembly approached the scores of the Darmor-bzh v4.1.
 The 10X reads for both B. rapa and B. oleracea assembled using Supernova v2.0.0 also showed promising results.
 Both assemblies had N50 values over 2 Mb and consisted of less than 20,000 scaffolds.
 Although all assemblies were smaller than the expected genome sizes, they were all on par with the sizes of the public references.
-The assembly metrics and BUSCO scores encouraged the use of the assembly scaffolds in the manual curation of future assemblies.
+The assembly metrics and BUSCO scores encouraged the use of the assembly scaffolds in the manual curation of the subsequent B. napus Da-Ae assembly.

 PacBio assemblies